hellerve/talks/security-meetup-berlin-august-2020/notes.md

 thing) about hash-array-mapped tries.

 Similar things can happen in Haskell—this is going to be an extremely technical bit of this talk, but humor me for a second.
 Haskell is a lazy language.
-Thi means that a value is only computed when it’s needed for the first time.
-This makes profiling Haskell applications relatively hard, but comes with a unique set of benefits that I have no time to get into.
+This means that a value is only computed when it’s needed for the first time.
+This makes profiling Haskell applications relatively hard, but comes with a unique set of benefits that I have no time to get into, because they’re big reason some people choose Haskell over other ML-like functional languages.
 What I do have to explain is that to achieve this, we need a basic building block called a “thunk”, which is basically an unrealized value, a computation that still needs to happen.
 It can be big or small, but it needs to be passed around the runtime as-is until someone requests for it to be evaluated.
+Let’s see this in action.

+Here we have a binding for two variables, one being arithmetic—that’s what `x` is—, and one blowing up—that’s what `error` is for, which is bound to `y`.
+But in the body of the binding we only use `x`, and `y` is never needed, so it works fine.
+In thunks this looks like this: you have a thunk here, it’s the computation, unevaluated, and it’s sitting right here.
+And then you have a thunk over there, which is the bad thunk.
+Then we request the value of `x`, because we want to print it in our console, for instance, and this thunk, and only this one, gets evaluated.

 It’s all pretty complicated, and it gets even weirder when garbage collection is concerned.
 For those of you in the room who have some experience with virtual machines and garbage collection, you might want to check out the Haskell model: it’s fantastically complicated because of this, and because, in contrast to other VMs like the JVM, it